Gbakradze94/microservice-architecture-demo/README.md

 1. A Spring Cloud Config server that is deployed as Docker container and can manage a services configuration information using a file system or GitHub-based repository.
 2. A Eureka server running as a Spring-Cloud based service.
 This service will allow multiple service instances to register with it.
 Clients that need to call a service will use Eureka to lookup the physical location of the target service.
 3. A API Gateway.
 All of our microservices can be routed through the gateway and have pre, response and post policies enforced on the calls.
-4. A organization service that will manage organization data used within Ostock.
+4. A song service
-5. A licensing service that will manage licensing data used within Ostock.
+5. A resource service.
-6. A Postgres SQL database used to hold the data.
+6. A Postgres SQL database used to hold the data for song service.

 ## Initial Configuration
-1. Apache Maven (http://maven.apache.org)  All of the code examples in this book have been compiled with Java version 11.
+1. Apache Maven (http://maven.apache.org)  All of the code in this repository have been compiled with Java version 11.
 2. Git Client (http://git-scm.com)
 3. Docker(https://www.docker.com/products/docker-desktop)